Sign Up for a Free Account

 Overview

-Prior to the discovery of IgG antibodies against GQ1b, there were clinical variants that were considered linked to Guillain-Barré syndrome due to common clinical features shared with Guillain-Barré syndrome.
+Prior to the discovery of IgG antibodies against GQ1b, there were clinical variants that were considered linked to Guillain-Barré syndrome due to shared clinical features.
 The most notable are Miller Fisher syndrome, which is characterized by acute ophthalmoplegia, ataxia, areflexia, and Bickerstaff brainstem encephalitis, in which consciousness is also affected.
-Following the discovery of an association of GQ1b antibodies with Miller Fisher syndrome in 1992, other neurologic presentations with similar serological profiles emerged in the literature, including Bickerstaff brainstem encephalitis, acute ophthalmoplegia, acute ataxic neuropathy, pharyngeal-cervical-brachial weakness, and acute vestibular syndrome.
+Following the discovery of an association of GQ1b antibodies with Miller Fisher syndrome in 1992, other neurologic presentations with similar serological profiles emerged in the literature, including Bickerstaff brainstem encephalitis, acute ophthalmoplegia, optic neuropathy with disc swelling, acute ataxic neuropathy, pharyngeal-cervical-brachial weakness, and acute vestibular syndrome.
 In this article, the author discusses the current understanding behind the anti-GQ1b antibody syndrome.

 Key points